andrewflowers/survey-fraud/README.md

 Folder | Description
 ---- | --------------
-r_scripts | Contains three R scripts, see below for further details. raw_survey_data | This contains 41 raw survey data files, organized in sub-folders by survey administrator. *THESE FILES ARE NOT TO BE RELEASED PUBLICLY.** results | Contains replication summary files by survey administrator papers | Includes PDF files of Robbins and Kuriakose's paper, as well as a resposne by Pew. stata_files | Stata versions of the percentmatch algorithm, along with a sub-folder (`do_scripts`) with Stata do scripts for specific survey administrators. *THE DO SCRIPTS ARE NOT TO BE RELEASED PUBLICLY.**
+r_scripts | Contains three R scripts, see below for further details. raw_survey_data | This contains 41 raw survey data files, organized in sub-folders by survey administrator. **THESE FILES ARE NOT TO BE RELEASED PUBLICLY.** results | Contains replication summary files, organized by survey administrator. papers | Includes PDF files of Robbins and Kuriakose's paper, as well as a resposne by Pew. stata_files | Stata versions of the percentmatch algorithm, along with a sub-folder (`do_scripts`) with Stata do scripts for specific survey administrators. **THE DO SCRIPTS ARE NOT TO BE RELEASED PUBLICLY.**

 The `r_scripts` folder contains the following files: